Loading...

 Phase 4: Enforcement of Settlement Terms

-A settlement that the debtor doesn't honour is worse than no settlement.
-The agreement should include provisions for immediate enforcement if terms are breached — ideally a consent judgment that allows you to proceed directly to execution without relitigating the merits.
+A settlement that the debtor doesn’t honour is worse than no settlement.
+The agreement should include provisions for immediate enforcement if terms are breached — ideally a consent judgment.

 Settlement Amounts: What’s Realistic